GHGmc2/notes-on-readings/Hands-On Machine Learning with Scikit-Learn and TensorFlow.md

 A few simple steps to reduce the saturation problem:

- - Group your GPUs on a few servers rather than scattering them across many servers.
+ - **Group your GPUs** on a few servers rather than scattering them across many servers.
- - Shard the parameters across multiple parameter servers
+ - **Shard the parameters** across multiple parameter servers
- - Drop the model parameters’ float precision.
+ - **Drop the model parameters’ float precision**.
 This will cut the amount of data to transfer, without much impact on the convergence rate or the model’s performance.

 ## CNN